Spider-Man: No Way Home Hits Another Major Box Office Milestone

 Videos by ComicBook.com

-Some fans were disappointed that Spider-Man: No Way Home didn’t earn any major Oscar nominations.
-Andrew Garfield is pretty chill about it.

-“I mean, it’s the sixth biggest movie in the history of movies,” Garfield told The Telegraph.
-“I personally feel pretty satisfied with the audience response.
-I think that’s plenty.”
+Warning: Spoilers Ahead!
+The big draw of the new film was the return of past Spider-Man actors, Tobey Maguire and Andrew Garfield.
+Earlier this week, for the first time since the movie was released, Maguire and Garfield joined current Spider-Man star, Tom Holland, for an interview with Deadline‘s Pete Hammond.
+The dynamic trio talked about meeting for the first time and revealed what drew them to the project.

-Jon Watts directed Spider-Man: No Way Home.
-The film closes out his trilogy of MCU Spider-Man movies and serves as a celebration of Spider-Man’s cinematic legacy, which now spans two decades.
-Tom Holland stars as Peter Parker, with Zendaya as MJ and Jacob Batalon as Ned.
-Returning villains include Jamie Foxx as Electro, Willem Dafoe as Green Goblin, and Alfred Molina as Doctor Octopus.
+Jon Watts directs Spider-Man: No Way Home, closing out his trilogy of MCU Spider-Man movies.
+In addition to the three Spider-Men, the new film stars Zendaya as MJ and Jacob Batalon as Ned.
+Returning villains from past Spider-Man films include Jamie Foxx as Electro, Willem Dafoe as Green Goblin, and Alfred Molina as Doc Ock.

 In Spider-Man: No Way Home, with Spider-Man’s identity now revealed, our friendly neighborhood web-slinger is unmasked and no longer able to separate his normal life as Peter Parker from the high stakes of being a superhero.
 When Peter asks for help from Doctor Strange, the stakes become even more dangerous, forcing him to discover what it truly means to be Spider-Man.